Updated: Nov 23

 Despite the rather archaic stereotypes, agriculture today occupies almost a leading position in terms of introduction of advanced technologies.
 Let's discuss how modern farmers have thrown away shovels and rakes, picking up smartphones and tablets.

-Disputes about the advisability of interfering with the genetic code of agricultural plants and animals are occurring for several years.
-However, today there's simply no other way to grow plants that are immune to viruses.
-Changing the genotype helps to resolve the matter not only of viruses, but also of more dangerous pests - insects.
-Thus, scientists from Belgium and also the USA successfully introduced the genome of an earthen bacterium into a potato cell.
-Due to these vegetables they were able to synthesize insecticides of bacterial origin, which made this crop immune to the attacks of the Colorado potato beetle.
-So, the identical trick was done with cotton, saving it from the threat of destruction by the bollworm.
+Disputes about the advisability of interfering with the genetic code of agricultural plants and animals have been going on for several years.
+However, today there's simply no other way to grow plants that are immune to viruses and insects.
+Thus, some scientists from the US were able to successfully synthesize insecticides of bacterial origin, making a crop immune to the attacks of the Colorado potato beetle.

-Also, the use of human labor in agricultural enterprises has ceased to be profitable.
-For instance, classes, categories and subcategories of robotic machines have already been formed in this industry.
-In addition, robots used the agro-industrial complex belong to the category of “field robots”, which, in turn, is included within the category of service robots.
-This category is split into narrow-profile subcategories like milking systems, agrobots, farming robots, etc. Within the category of robots for agriculture, milking robots and autonomous tractors are the most common.
+The use of human labor in agricultural enterprises is no longer as profitable as before.
+This is because categories and subcategories of robotic machines have been introduced in the industry.
+Robots used in the agro-industrial complex belong to the category of “field robots”.
+Within the category of robots for agriculture, milking robots and autonomous tractors are the most common.

-In modern agriculture, AI is not any less common than in smartphones and computers.
-First of all, it's accustomed to analyzing the appearance of plants.
-In particular, with the assistance of thousands of uploaded photos, AI learns to spot problems with the long run crop during a timely manner.
-Thus,this is applicable to both micro-photography for more accurate diagnosis, and large-scale surveys from satellites and UAVs to see the extent of the spread of the disease.
-Others use cases for AI in agriculture that aren't as widespread yet.
-For example, such cases are managing transport, scheduling automatic soil watering and spraying fertilizers, and monitoring animal health.
+In modern technologies and agriculture, AI is not any less common than in smartphones and computers.
+In fact, in agriculture, AI is accustomed to analyzing the appearance of plants.
+In particular, with the assistance of photos, AI learns to spot problems in plants and crops.
+What’s more, others have started to use AI in agriculture to manage transport, schedule automatic soil watering, and monitor animals’ health.